 The Tools are Also Specialized

-The phrase “Content Marketing Tools” at a MINIMUM includes the very long list of the following Categories and Subcategories of tools listed in the next section.SEO Needs Link Building
+The phrase “Content Marketing Tools” at a MINIMUM includes the very long list of the following Categories and Subcategories of tools listed in the next section.Check out our Digital PR Platform

 The List of Tools

-Between here and the Big Lst at the end of the article, is a description of what these various Categories and Subcategories of tools do for you.
+So between here and the Big List at the end of the article, is a description of what these various Categories and Subcategories of tools do for you.

-Within these summaries, I provide specific information about some of the specific tools.
+Within these summaries, I provide specific information about some of the tools.

-Because of the focus on tools for SMALL business, some tools are listed only in the Big List at the end of the article.
+Because of the focus on tools for SMALL business, some tools (the expensie ones) are listed only in the Big List at the end of the article.

 The criteria for being described within this article is twofold: 1) the tools cost less than $X per month, where X is decided based on the type of tool, and 2) where the number of contacts is relevant, up to 1,000 contacts are included for the monthly subscription price of $X or less.